-- The type of predictive model one uses depends on a number of issues; one is the type of response. - Measured values such as quantity of a protein, age, weight usually can be handled in an ordinary linear regression model, possibly after a log transformation. - Patient survival, which may be censored, calls for a different method (survival analysis, Cox regression).
+- The type of predictive model one uses depends on several issues; one is the type of response. - Measured values such as quantity of a protein, age, weight usually can be handled in an ordinary linear regression model, possibly after a log transformation. - Patient survival, which may be censored, calls for a different method (survival analysis, Cox regression).